vilmibm/testing/README.md

-junk repo for testing gh prototype or whatever
+junk repo for testing whatever